 During that year of research, we stayed mostly with local families and worked hard alongside relief workers and practitioners.
 We thoughtfully and deeply studied the best practices of non-profits and development efforts in those ten countries, journaling it all and capturing what we learned.
 At the end, we had a clear idea of what would come next, which was living and serving in South Africa.

-A Decade in Africa
+Living a Decade in Africa

 Selling everything we had, we recruited a team of other young professionals, and, armed with a big dream and humble hearts, we moved to Johannesburg, South Africa.
 There we created a new model of micro-enterprise development centered in holistic learning.
 That became an NGO which is now called Paradigm Shift.